+Shadow Bar Setup

 For background spectra, 1 to 3 shadow bars were included in the setup (depending on the system and run number).
 One shadow bar was composed of two solid iron blocks that were 15 cm by 15 cm square and 50 cm long.
 The other shadow bars were made by stacking 5 cm by 5 cm long iron bars together.
 The shadow bars are and were placed in front of the certain detectors to prevent ions originating from the direction of the target from interacting with the detectors directly behind the shadow bars.
 A picture of two shadow bars can be seen below in Figure ##.